Child Support Obligations in Ontario

 Child support payments come in two forms.
 The first is basic child support, and the other is special and extraordinary expenses, otherwise known as Section 7 expenses in reference to the law that governs them, Section 7 of the Divorce Act.

 Basic child support is made up of the basic expenses and needs of the child.
 These include the costs of providing food, clothing, shelter.
 In other words, anything that goes into the basic care of the child.
-The main considerations that judges and courts look to when determining the amount are the incomes of both parents, how many children of the marriage are entitled to child support, and what are the needs of the child.

 Special and extraordinary expenses are payments for costs that not every family will usually incur.
 The courts will decide if the costs that the parent takes on when engaging in these expenses should be supported by the other parent.
 Examples of such expenses include: medical and dental premiums, health expenses, extra child care expenses because of a parent’s employment, disability or education, post-secondary expenses and expenses for extracurricular activities.